Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "What’s he like?"
 He said, unbidden.

 "Who, Daar?
-He’s just...a guy.
+He’s just... a guy.
 Who happens to be the Great Father.
 You’ll be meeting him soon enough I’d imagine."

 "...Can he even *be* just a guy?
 I mean…"